EPF Contribution Calculator

 Frequently Asked Questions

 EPF (Employee Provident Fund) is a retirement savings scheme managed by EPFO.
 It's mandatory for organizations with 20+ employees.
-Both employer and employee contribute 12% of basic salary (up to ₹15,000 for employer's PF).
+Both employer and employee contribute 12% of basic salary (up to ₹15,000 for employer's EPS).
 The current EPF interest rate is 8.25% (FY 2023-24).